What Causes GERD in Kids?

 - High-fat foods.

-Other foods increase acid production in the stomach, including:
+Other foods increase acid production in the stomach, resulting in heartburn when reflux occurs, including:

 - Citrus foods